-British event rider Ros (Rosalind) Canter is the current individual eventing world champion after leading the British team to glory in Tryon and finishing on the top spot of the individual podium at the 2018 World Equestrian Games (WEG) with Caroline Moore’s and her own 17.1hh warmblood gelding Allstar B (by Ephebe For Ever).
+British event rider Ros Canter – whose full name is Rosalind – is the current individual eventing world champion after finishing on the top spot of the individual podium at the 2018 World Equestrian Games (WEG) with Caroline Moore’s and her own 17.1hh warmblood gelding Allstar B (by Ephebe For Ever).
 She has also held the world number one spot, in May 2019.

-The pair made their senior championship debut at the 2017 Europeans at Strzegom, Poland when they achieved a personal best dressage score, a clear cross-country round with 1.6 time penalties and a clear showjumping round to finish fifth individually and help the British team secure the gold medal.
+Ros Canter and Allstar B made their senior championship debut at the 2017 Europeans at Strzegom, Poland when they achieved a personal best dressage score, a clear cross-country round with 1.6 time-penalties and a clear showjumping round to finish fifth individually and help the British team secure the gold medal.

-She then built on this with third place at Badminton 2018, before being selected for the WEG in Tryon, where the British team won gold and she was crowned individual world champion.
+In 2018, Ros was selected for the WEG in Tryon, where the British team won gold and she was crowned individual world champion.

 At Burghley 2016 she finished down the order, so she turned to Chris Bartle for advice, particularly with regard to riding faster across country, which paid dividends in improved results.

 After her World Championships win, Ros said: “Chris has changed my style of riding so it’s a bit less intense – I ride with a longer rein and am better at letting the horses do their job and not helping out too much.